Oklahoma Court Records

 Where to Get an Uncontested Divorce Form in Oklahoma

-Divorce forms are available at the office of the clerk of courts, in the jurisdiction where the divorce action will begin—this is usually the spouses’ residential county.
-Note that the court does not provide divorce forms online as of December 2020, but interested persons may get the divorce forms from their attorneys or a third-party service.
+Divorce forms are available at the office of the clerk of courts in the jurisdiction where the divorce action will begin—this is usually the spouses’ residential county.
+Note that the court does not provide divorce forms online as of December 2020, but interested persons may get the forms from their attorneys or a third-party service.
 Also, note that intending divorcees must meet the six-month residency requirement for filing a divorce suit in Oklahoma (O. S. § 43.102).

 Records of uncontested divorces are generally available to the public.
 However, upon request, the court may issue an order to sequester a divorce record that contains information that violates the privacy or safety of the divorcees (O. S. 24A.5).
 These include the settlement agreement, financial records, and information regarding minors.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused

 How do I Get a Copy of my Divorce Decree in Oklahoma?